-Driven by an interest in advancing technologies and accommodating the growing needs of consumers and enterprises Mr Janaka Abeysinghe, the Chief Executive Officer of the SLT Group, oversees the strategic direction, operations, and overall performance of the Organisation, ensuring its continued growth and success in the telecommunications industry.
+Driven by an interest in advancing technologies and accommodating the growing needs of consumers and enterprises Mr Janaka Abeysinghe, is the Chief Executive Officer of the SLT Group, oversees the strategic direction, operations, and overall performance of the organisation, ensuring its continued growth and success in the telecommunications industry,

-Mr Abeysinghe began his career at SLT in 1991 having graduated from the University of Moratuwa, where he received a First Class Honours degree in Electronic and Telecommunications Engineering.
-A keen tech enthusiast, he believes that to be successful in the race for digital innovation; strengthening digital skills, rolling out digital tools, and accelerating new product development in a collaborative environment is essential.
-He realises the importance of new opportunities for bundled service offerings, innovative solutions and enhanced flexibility in purchasing and consuming services to enable business agility; and brings extensive insight and a keen eagerness towards his vision in his role as Chief Executive Officer.
+Mr Abeysinghe began his career at SLT in 1991 having graduated from the University of Moratuwa, where he received First Class Honors degree in Electronic and Telecommunications Engineering.
+A keen tech enthusiast, He believes that to be successful in the race for digital innovation; strengthening digital skills, rolling out digital tools, and accelerating new product development in a collaborative environment is essential.
+He realises the importance of new opportunities for bundled service offerings, Innovative solutions and enhanced flexibility in purchasing and consuming services to enable business agility; and brings extensive insight and a keen eagerness towards his vision in his role as Chief Executive Officer.

-Prior to taking up the mantle of CEO, Mr Abeysinghe, served as the Chief Enterprise and Wholesales Officer, leading the enterprise and wholesale business of SLT that provides integrated voice and data solutions to enterprises, and government institutions.
-He previously held the position of General Manager Enterprise & International Sales and has extensive experience in the areas of Enterprise Digital Services, Enterprise Communications Solutions, Data Communications, Business Development, Domestic and International Switching Operations and Global Wholesale Voice and Data Business.
+Prior to taking up the mantle of CEO, Mr Abeysinghe, served as the Chief Enterprise and Wholesales Officer, leading the Enterprise and Wholesale business of SLT that provides integrated voice and data solutions to Enterprises, and Government Institutions.
+He previously held the position of General Manager Enterprise & International Sales and has extensive experience in the areas of Enterprise Digital Services, Enterprise Communications Solutions, Data Communications, Business Development, Domestic & International Switching Operations and Global Wholesale Voice & Data Business.

-A Fulbright Scholar, he earned a Master's Degree in Electrical and Computer Engineering from the University of Kansas, USA and is a Chartered Engineer, a member of the Institution of Engineers Sri Lanka, and a member of the Computer Society of Sri Lanka.
+A Fulbright Scholar, he earned a Masters' Degree in Electrical & Computer Engineering from the University of Kansas, USA and is a Chartered Engineer, a member of the Institution of Engineers Sri Lanka, and a member of the Computer Society of Sri Lanka.
 Mr Abeysinghe has also served on the Board of the Sri Lanka Institute of Nanotechnology (SLINTEC) as a Non-Executive Director.

-Mr Prabhath Ambegoda Chief Operating Officer - SLT
+Mr Prabhath AmbegodaChief Operating Officer - SLT

 Mr Prabhath Ambegoda currently holds the position of Chief Operating Officer of the Sri Lanka Telecom PLC.
-Current portfolio spans Corporate Strategy, Networks, Projects, Regional Operations, Telecommunications Regulations, Tariff, Programme Management, Risk Management, Quality Assurance, Information Security, Supply Chain Management, Legal, Revenue Assurance, Fraud Management and Business Continuity Management of the Group.
+Current portfolio spans Corporate Strategy, Networks, Projects, Regional Operations, Telecommunications Regulations, Tariff, Program Management, Risk Management, Quality Assurance, Information Security, Supply Chain Management, Legal, Revenue Assurance, Fraud Management and Business Continuity Management of the Group.